shynuu/slice-aware-ntn/README.md

 At the end of the execution, results should be placed in the `code/receipes` folder.

+You can list all the running containers with `docker container ls` and display a container log with `docker logs <container-name>`.

 ### Evaluate scenarios

 Once you have run the scenarios, probe files are generated.
 Then, to evaluate the scenarios, simply execute: